mcrawfo2/go-msx/resource/README.md

 MSX Resource manages locating and accessing files from the source, staging, and runtime filesystems in a consistent fashion.

-## Filesystems
+## Filesystem

-To understand resources, it is first important to understand the stacked filesystems from the `fs` module, and how they are used to locate files during development and inside containers.
+To correctly use resources, it is first important to understand the resource filesystem, and how it is used to locate files during development and inside containers.

 The resource filesystem contains one or more of the following layers, if found: